 Which bike for the Dukes Weekender?

 You might have read our description of a Gravel Enduro and thought what’s the best bike for the job.
-With the event fast approaching we've been getting loads of questions about what should and could be ridden.
+One of the most common questions we get is about what should and could be ridden at the weekend.

 We designed the Dukes Weekender course not to favour one type of bike over another.
 Any bike with decent off-road tyres and brakes will be perfectly capable of getting around the course.
 Most of you might even have a suitable “Gravel” bike in the garage without realising it.
 Mountain Bikes and Cyclocross bikes are very well suited and many hybrid and commuting bikes would be great if the tyres have a bit of off-road bite (With the full weekend including a road hill climb stage, we will allow you to change your tyres if you insist!).